ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

 #### Forward error and interruption events
 #### Cancel work and clean up all resources in a disposable
 #### Avoid introducing concurrency

+Concurrency is an extremely common source of bugs in programming.
+To minimize the potential for deadlocks and race conditions, operators should not concurrently perform their work.

+Callers always have the ability to [observe events on a specific scheduler](#observe-events-on-a-known-scheduler), and RAC offers built-in ways to parallelize work, so custom operators don’t need to be concerned with it.

 #### Avoid blocking in operators

 Signal or producer operators should return a new signal or producer